 Communication and Itineraries

 All parents and kids will be invited to view a special Google Calendar with all dates and times of every activity, including bus load, meals, performances and workshops.
-The instructions will be sent to you by our Tour Director, Ashley Patin.
+The instructions will be sent to you by our Production Manager.

 Dates to take note of:

-July 4: Premier Performance at 7 PM TBD.
-Understudies should join us to be recognized that evening.
-Understudies are then released after the performance.
-Or the next morning.
+July 1st : Premier Performance , Understudies should join us to be recognized that evening.
+Understudies are then released after the performance or the next morning.

 The tour will heads SOUTHEAST.
 The POD home base will be back at the WLC dormitories.
 Each night after a performance the troupe will always travel back to this location from July 20-Aug.
 1st.
 From Aug.
 1-Aug.
 20 The POD home base will be at the Radisson Mayfair Hotel.

 Wisconsin State Fair